 Powers

 The Administrative Council shall have all powers necessary to accomplish the purpose of the Association, except for the powers that are specifically granted to other bodies of the Association by law or these Statutes.
-The Administrative Council shall act as a collegial body.
+The Administrative Council shall act as a collegial bodyand shall have all the necessary management, administration and representation powers of the Association to realise the purpose of the Association in accordance with the applicable laws and the present Statutes, except for those powers reserved to the General Assembly.
+The Administrative Council shall provide strategic leadership, sets the Internal Rules and supervises their implementation.

 The Administrative Council shall in particular have the following powers: